 A 2008 study found that people who trained in Zen meditation could more easily clear their minds after distraction.
 Since those people experiencing mental health problems are often distracted from their thoughts, practicing meditation can be extremely beneficial.

 Find a quiet spot and practice meditation each day, setting aside five to ten minutes, preferably as soon as you wake up to start your day in the most positive way possible.
+You can also find software for medical spas and reserve time to relax.

 Do More of What Makes You Happy